 Vanilla-Chai Sandwich Cookies

-These generously spiced cookies have a nice crisp texture that works perfectly for sandwich cookies.
-For a tender, melt-away texture, see the second option.
+These generously spiced Vanilla-Chai Sandwich Cookies have a nice crisp texture.
+That type of texture works perfectly for sandwich cookies.
+If you prefer a more tender, melt-away texture for these allergy-friendly treats, see the “recipe variation” that I include in the instructions.

-Get a double dose of sweet and spice by dunking these cookies in a delicious warm glass of Chai-Spiced Warm Mylk.
+I suggest getting a double dose of sweet and spice by dunking your Vanilla-Chai Sandwich Cookies in a delicious warm glass of Chai-Spiced Warm Mylk.
+You’ll love it!

 Makes: 28 cookies or 14 sandwich cookies